 employment, hours, and earnings from a sample of nonfarm establishments (including government).

 The survey is often called the establishment survey or payroll survey.
-The sample includes over 7,000 reporting units in Wisconsin.
+The sample includes about 9,500 reporting units in Wisconsin.
 From these data,

 employment, hours, and earnings estimates are produced for various industry detail at the state and the major metropolitan statistical area level.